meejurusiva/dojo-training/challenge-01/README.md

 This is to install apache2 on Ubuntu and also other Debian systems that use apt as package installer.
+## Adding NEW comment to existing README by Siva
 PRE-REQ For running on Katacoda:

 - Make sure the DNS resolution is working as expected / update the resolv.conf